PeterYYZhang/LayerCraft/README.md

 ## TODO:
 1. Release the code for Object Integration Network (OIN) for T2I models and show more examples.
 [Done]
 2. Release the weights for the OIN model.
-2. OpenSource ChainArchitect and LayerCraft Coordinator.